 Below, we discuss the seven most common problems that are encountered.

 The first step to secure a website is to make sure it has an SSL Certificate (i.e. the site is accessed via https://).
 Any page or web form that collects or displays protected health information, is used for logging in users, or uses authorization cookies, etc., must be protected by an SSL certificate and must not be accessible insecurely (i.e. there should not be an alternate insecure version of the same page visitors can access).

 The use of SSL can meet the HIPAA data transmission security requirement in terms of communications between the end user and your website; however, it is essential that the SSL configuration is robust enough and can be trusted.
 This requires a digital signature by a trusted Certificate Authority or CA.

 Browsers include a pre-installed list of trusted CAs, known as the Trusted Root CA store.
 In order to be added to the Trusted Root CA store, and thus become a Certificate Authority, a company must comply with, and be audited against, security and authentication standards established by the browsers.

 An SSL Certificate issued by a CA to your organization’s domain/website will verify that a trusted third party has authenticated your identity.
 Since the browser trusts the CA, the browser will therefore trust your company website as well.
-The browser will also let patients and other visitors to the site know that it is secure, and your site can be browsed safely, and any data entered will be secured.
+The browser will also let patients and other visitors to the site know it is secure and your site can be browsed safely, and that any data entered will be secured.

 Next, what if the end user submits PHI that is collected on your website and then your website transmits that data elsewhere or stores it?
 These processes must also be HIPAA-compliant.
 We cover these in more detail below, but this will be one of your biggest challenges as it is difficult to ensure HIPAA compliance in this regard.